 Design and procedure

 We set up the survey online using Qualtrics, and participants were first asked to complete the consent form and pass verifications checks.
-Our replication experimental design manipulated controllability information with three outcomes: 1) neutral control condition with no information on stigma onset controllability; 2) stigma controllability information, and 3) stigma uncontrollability information.
+Our experimental design manipulated controllability information with three outcomes: 1) neutral control condition with no information on stigma onset controllability, 2) stigma controllability information, and 3) stigma uncontrollability information.
+Participants were randomly assigned to one of the three conditions.
 The order of dependent variables was consistent across all stigmas, but the display order of the stigmas was randomized.
 Participants rated the following 14 stigmas: Alzheimer’s disease, blindness, cancer, heart disease, paraplegia, diabetes, stroke, post-traumatic stress disorder (PTSD), acquired immune deficiency syndrome (AIDS), child abuse, drug addiction, obesity, major depressive disorder (MDD), and anxiety disorder.
-Table 8 provides a summary of the replication and extension experimental design.
+Table 7 provides a summary of the replication and extension experimental design.

-We followed the target’s decision to try and balance the controllability/uncontrollability conditions by having the two information conditions evenly mixing controllability and uncontrollability stigma information.
-[Sidenote: After contemplating this design for long, we admit to struggling to understand this decision and having strong reservations regarding their design, we believe this should have been randomized, yet decided to try and replicate their design as is.
-More information is provided in the “deviations” section below.
-It is possible that we misunderstood or overlooked something important here, and so we would appreciate reviewers feedback on this point].
-This meant that in practice participants were randomly assigned to one of the following three conditions: 1) neutral control condition (as above), 2) seven stigmas described as controllable and the other seven described as uncontrollable, and 3) the stigmas described in #2 as controllable described as uncontrollable and vice versa.
-We outline the display of the stigmas in each condition in Table 8.

-Participants rated each of the stigmas separately on several factors, and in the two information conditions, they were also presented with the information on the stigma before the ratings.
+Participants rated each of the stigmas separately on several factors, and in the two information conditions, they were also presented with information on the stigmas before making the ratings.
 Overall, each participant made 126 ratings (9 questions for each of the 14 stigmas).
-At the end of the experiment, participants answered a number of funneling questions, provided their demographic information, and were debriefed.
+At the end of the experiment, participants answered several funneling questions, provided their demographic information, and were debriefed.

 To ensure attentiveness, we first introduced participants with an attention check asking them to indicate which stigma they were currently rating.
-Participants responded to nine questions: 1) categorization of stigma origin, 2) perceived stability (changeability), 3) perceived onset controllability for a stigma: responsibility and blame, 4) three on affective reactions towards perceived stigma onset controllability: pity, anger, liking, 5) two help-giving tendencies: charitable donation and assistance.
-All dependent variables, except for perceived stigma origin, were on a 9-point scale anchored at the extremes (e.g., 0 - Not responsible at all; 8 - Entirely responsible).
+Participants then responded to eight questions per stigma: 1) perceived stability (changeability), 2) perceived onset controllability for a stigma: responsibility and blame, 3) three questions on affective reactions towards perceived stigma onset controllability: sympathy, anger, liking, 4) two questions on help-giving tendencies: charitable donation and assistance.
+Questions on categorizing the fourteen stigmas by source were grouped and presented after participants had responded to the above eight questions per stigma.
+The presenting order of the fourteen questions were randomized.
+Such arrangement was to ensure the robustness of the manipulation in verifying if perceived sources of stigmas influence perceptions of stigmas, as hypothesized in Weiner et al. (1988).
+If the manipulation was presented before the above eight questions, it might reinforce participants’ pre-existing beliefs that influence their perceptions of stigmas, and such being salient would nullify the experimental manipulation.
+Except for perceived stigma origin, all dependent variables were on a 9-point scale anchored at the extremes (e.g., 0 - Not responsible at all; 8 - Entirely responsible).

 [For review: The Qualtrics survey .QSF file and an exported DOCX file are provided on the OSF folder.
 A preview link of the Qualtrics survey is provided on: https://hku.au1.qualtrics.com/jfe/preview/SV_ewH3OnmSMCVRhMq?Q_CHL=preview&Q_SurveyVersionID=current ]